christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 A few things you need to know before you read my book:

--   Much of what we know of ancient history is fabricated by the Jesuits and Vatican.
+-   Much of what we know of ancient history is fabricated by the Favian emperors, Jesuits, and the Vatican.
 The Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
 Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites